 She also thinks the Cirrus with the in-built airframe parachute is the way to go.
 She was the one who, in 2018 once I’d passed my PIFR and obtained a couple more endorsements, suggested I do my Commercial Pilot Licence (CPL) as well.
 Not that I want to fly commercially but it made sense to go that bit further to improve my skills and knowledge level to make flights safer and more professional for my passengers.
 Given that I”d already started flying Angel Flights for angelflight.org.au I also wanted to be more proficient about flying with passengers who are complete strangers.
 Learning about the human factors involved in carrying them seemed a good idea.
 So, I did the 7 theory exams in 2019 and then in 2020 did the practical training, culminating in obtaining my CPL in March 2021.

-Together, and with friends and family (and the occasional Angelflight passenger), we’ve flown around most of the eastern half of Australia but there’s still so much more to see.
-I hope you enjoy reading about our adventures as we venture further into the blue.
+Together, and with friends and family (and the occasional Angelflight passenger), we’ve flown around most of the eastern half of Australia as well as to the Red Centre and the Kimberley in the north west.
+I’ve also flown with instructors in New Zealand, the USA, Germany and Austria.

 http://www.redcliffeaeroclub.com.au